 • On the first day, you can rest in Cusco and, if possible, explore on a guided Cusco City Tour in the afternoon.

 • On the second day, you can take a full-day Super Sacred Valley Tour and, if possible, stay in Ollantaytambo.
-If you stay in Ollantaytambo, you will save a 2-hour trip by bus on the day of the Inca Trail.
+If you stay in Ollantaytambo, you will save a 2-hour trip by bus on the day of the Machu Picchu Inca Trail.

 What are the recommended tours after the Inca Trail?